 Insurance Restoration for Homes

 Our extensive experience with major insurance companies resulting from storm, wind or hail damage to your siding includes over 1,000 homeowner claims.
 Harris Exteriors will assess the siding damage, provide free written estimates and work with the insurance company to provide the best service, and we will be sure to walk you through the process.
-With qualified VSI Certified Siding Installers who are certified in lead-safe work practices (EPA Lead-Safe Certified Firm), we can do the siding installation project right!
+With qualified VSI Certified Siding Installers who are certified in lead-safe work practices (EPA Lead-Safe Certified Firm), we can do the siding replacement project right!